 Instructions

-- Heat 1 tbsp of olive oil in a large heavy pot with a lid over medium-high heat until shimmering.
+- Heat 1 tablespoon of olive oil in a large heavy pot with a lid over medium-high heat until shimmering.

 - Add chopped onions and sautee over medium/medium-high heat for about 4 minutes until softened.

-- Remove from heat and stir in sour cream and cilantro.
+- Remove from the heat and stir in sour cream and cilantro.

 - Squeeze in the juice of 2 limes and taste for seasoning.
 Add additional salt & pepper if necessary.

-- If desired, serve with crushed tortilla chips, green onions, avocados, shredded cheese and/or a dollop of sour cream.
+- Serve hot with crushed tortilla chips, green onions, avocados, shredded cheese and/or a dollop of sour cream if desired.
 Enjoy!

 Agree its really comforting!
 I like that it gives an extra kick.